 United Way Annual Meeting & Volunteer Appreciation Event will be held on January 25, 2022.
 Reservations will be required and the final campaign results will be announced at this meeting along with the introduction of 2022 board officers.

-Volunteers are now being recruited to take part in the 2021 campaign team.
-Listed below are the majority of volunteers who participated in the 2020 campaign effort.
+Volunteers are being recruited to take part in the 2021 campaign team.
+Listed below are the leadership volunteers who will take part in the 2021 campaign effort.
 Please contact the United Way at 541-882-5558 if you wish to get involved.

 The United Way Community